 Offline Google Hindi Typing

-- Download Google IME page by Clicking here.
+- Download Google IME setup by Clicking here

-- The installation will complete within few seconds or minutes depending upon your internet speed.
+- The installation will complete within few seconds or minutes depending on your internet speed.

-- Now you will see a language bar (On your taskbar) after clicking on icon you have two option हिं (for hindi) ENG (for english united state).
+- Now you will see a language bar (On your taskbar) and after clicking on the icon you have two option हिं (for Hindi) ENG (for English)

 NOTE:- You can also enable this option manually (for older Windows versions)